RensVanGiersbergen/Portfolio/Learning Outcomes GP.md

 Sadly I lost but it was fun to do this game with my friends.
 Some questions really made no sense, but it was still fun discussing about them.
 I learned a lot about how close countries are very different.
 And that every country is looked at very differently by every other country.

+I also looked at the [ACM Software Engineering Code of Ethics](https://ethics.acm.org/code-of-ethics/software-engineering-code/).
+The most important I've seen in this list is number 7: "Colleagues".
+I think this is the most important principle in the list, because we will be working in a lot of different teams with a lot of different cultures and ethics.
+Working in a team is very important since it's a standard when working somewhere.
+Treating everybody equal and fair is the way to go.
+And helping your team on the way makes them smarter and you.

+For the future I will try to keep track of the third principle: "Product".
+Another very important thing is the product.
+The product you make might just be used by thousands, if not millions of people.
+Keeping it professional and ethically right is very important.

 ### 6. Requirements and design
 We try to get as much feedback as possible from our stakeholder.
 We try to meet every week, so we can improve our product as much as possible.
 Bert (our stakeholder) gives us feedback.
 For example our heatmap.
 We used a date and time picker to select a specific date and time for the heatmap to show the data of that specific date and time.
 Afther feedback from Bert we are now using a slider to pick the time and a date picker for the date.
 This is just an example of how we process the given feedback to improve our product.
 Let's take another example.
 At first we would have the lowest sensor value as the lowest point in the legend and the highest sensor value as the highest point in the legend.
 Afther feedback from Bert we now have a minimum value and a maximum value in the legend, the problem was that if the lowest sensor value was 24 degrees, the color in the legend would have been green... this could give users a wrong indication of how warm it is
 |![temperature_distribution](https://user-images.githubusercontent.com/58734636/164425656-3a2769cb-121b-4ede-a318-0d91b53e7a28.png)|